uber/Cadence-Docs/src/docs/01-get-started/03-golang-hello-world.md

 You may see a dashboard below
 ![cadence-ui](../../shared/img/cadence_ui.png)

 Type the domain you used for the tutorial, in this case, we type `test-domain` and hit enter.
-Then you can a complete history of the workflows you have triggered associated to this domain.
+Then you can see a complete history of the workflows you have triggered associated to this domain.
 ![cadence-ui-detailed](../../shared/img/cadence_ui_detailed.png)

 ## What is Next